Arezookhalili/Arezookhalili.github.io/_posts/2023-01-30-AB-testing-chi-square-test.md

 ### Context <a name="overview-context"></a>

-Earlier in the year, our virtual client, a grocery retailer, ran a campaign to promote their new "Delivery Club" - an initiative that costs a customer $100 per year for membership, but offers free grocery deliveries rather than the normal cost of $10 per delivery.
+Earlier in the year, a grocery retailer ran a campaign to promote their new "Delivery Club" - an initiative that costed a customer $100 per year for membership, but offered free grocery deliveries rather than the normal cost of $10 per delivery.

 For the campaign promoting the club, customers were put randomly into three groups - the first group received a low-quality, low-cost mailer, the second group received a high-quality, high-cost mailer, and the third group was a control group, receiving no mailer at all.